 Louise Tee - Research Technician

 Louise has 20 years laboratory experience with 14 of those years being at Birmingham University having previously worked at The Sanger Institute and Cambridge University.
 Having spent most of her time in Birmingham in the Department of Medical and Molecular Genetics, in 2015 Louise moved to Cancer Sciences.
-She is currently working as a Research Technician for Prof Gary Middleton and has been embedded into Dr Andrew Beggs’ group.
+She is currently working as a Research Technician within the Beggs group, assisting our Professor of Oncology, Gary Middleton with his research programme.
 Working with Gary and Andrew has given her the great opportunity to learn and implement a range of NGS Illumina technologies and also gain extensive experience of cell culture techniques.